 ULIPs or Mutual funds, what to choose?
 This is a very old debate which till now Mutual funds have been winning.
-But with the Long-term capital gain tax been announced in Equity Mutual funds w.e.f 1st April 2018, Investors have once again asking the same question and looking for a better suited Tax-free option.
+But with the Long-term capital gain tax been announced in Equity Mutual funds w.e.f 1st April 2018, Investors have once again asked the same question and are looking for a better suited Tax-free option.

 Of course, Taxation is one of the big criteria while investing in a product.
-But that should be considered along with the Costs, Liquidity, Flexibility and Management.
+But that should be considered along with the Costs, Liquidity, Flexibility, and Management.

 With Equity investments be it shares or mutual funds are taxable now, Unit Linked Insurance Plans have gained an edge over them as ULIP returns with some conditions are still tax-free in the hands of investors.

 It’s not about only returns but the switches between the different funds within a ULIP are tax-free, unlike Mutual funds where if you switch out from one scheme will be considered as redemption and will attract tax.

 Even if you have invested in a debt option in a ULIP, your maturity or switches will remain tax-free as per existing rules, whereas in mutual funds if you are a debt fund investor then the short-term capital gain will be taxed as per the Income-tax slabs and LTCG will be taxed at 20% after indexation.

 So, does all this mean that ULIPs are now better than Mutual funds and Investors should move their money from Mutual funds to ULIPs?